Frequently asked questions

 The company is not aware of any agreements between family members or any other shareholders that would have a significant bearing on the use of ownership rights or voting behaviour in the general meetings.

-What is the role of one of the biggest shareholders and Lemminkäinen's competitor, Peab AB, for the company?
+What is the role of Lemminkäinen's competitor, Peab AB, in the company?

 Who are Lemminkäinen's customers?